Handley Page Type W: W.8d

 The W.8d was the initial designation for the Handley Page Hyderabad heavy bomber.

 W.8e

 To reduce the risks involved with engine failure, the W.8e was developed with one 360 hp (270 kW) Rolls-Royce Eagle IX in the nose and two 240 hp (180 kW) Siddeley Pumas in the normal position.
-The first W.8e was sold to Sabena, which had ten more built in Belgium by SABCA.
+The first W.8e was sold to Sabena, which had 10 more built in Belgium by SABCA.

 W.8f and W.8g Hamilton

 One three-engine W.8f was built with cabin heating (derived from air circulated around the hot engine exhausts).

 The W.8f was modified in 1929 as the W.8g with an improved tail and rudder design from the W.10 and the third engine was removed and the other two replaced with 480 hp Rolls-Royce type F.XIIA engines.

 W.9a Hampstead

 Was a three-engined version with more powerful 385 hp (290 kW) Armstrong Siddeley Jaguar IV radial engines.
 It was operated by Imperial Airways and created a record on the London-Paris route of 86 minutes.
 In 1926, the engines were replaced by three 420 hp (310 kW) Bristol Jupiters.
-The aircraft was moved to Australia but was destroyed by an accident after nine months.
+The aircraft was moved to Australia but was destroyed in an accident after nine months.